josephwoodward/DotNetInstallSdkGlobalTool/README.md

 1. Navigate to a directory that contains a `global.json` file.
 2. Type `installsdk`
 3. Sit back and relax as the Install SDK global tool installs the version of the SDK required.

+Big thanks to [@stuartblang](https://twitter.com/stuartblang) who also helped out on this.